nicolasduminil/micro-services/ms-core/README.md

-Welcome to the third part of the Microservices article series.
-This third part shows how to use a Netflix Eureka service in order to abstract microservices physical location to consumers.
+Welcome to the fourth part of the Microservices article series.
+This fourth part shows how to use a Netflix Hystrix Circuit Breaker service in order to fail fast and/or fallback microservices.
-Our sample microservice presented in the first and second part was consumed by invoking explicitly its endpoints.
-These endpoints consists in physical address (the IP address of the host and the TCP port number), followed by the logical one
-(webapp root context, service URI, etc.).
-But for microservices running in a cloud and, hence, having several instances each one running of its own host, with its own TCP port number, a consumer cannot know the physical location.
-Hence, Spring Cloud provides a full integration with the Netflix Eureka service, which is an auto-discovery service, which responsability is to serve as a registry of all the running micrservices.
-At the startime, each microservice registers with the Eureka service which cashes their physical address.
-Further, the consumer don't invoke the microservices endpoints directly, but through the Netflix Ribbon API, which is fully integrated with Spring Cloud as well.
-This API is responsible to map a logical endpoint to a physical one, performing in the same time a load balancing process.
+When used for failing fast, the Hystrix Circuit Breaker will avoid calling remote services which experience degradations, preventing this way resource exhaustion.
+When used for fallback, the Hystrix CircuitBreaker will fail gracefully by giving the developer the possibility to specify an alternative endpoint to the degradated one.

 To build this sample proceed as follows:
   - open a command-line window